nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 ok
 ```
+In the output above, you can see that the headers application adds the following custom headers to the response:
+- X-Header-Unmodified: unmodified
+- X-Header-Add: add-to
+- X-Header-Set: overwrite
+- X-Header-Remove: remove

+In the next section we will modify these headers by adding a ResponseHeaderModifier filter to the headers HTTPRoute.
 ### Update the HTTPRoute to Modify the Response Headers

 Let's update the HTTPRoute by adding a `ResponseHeaderModifier` filter: